Victor-IX/Blender-Launcher-V2/docs/mkdocs/index.md

 ## Original [Project](https://github.com/DotBow/Blender-Launcher) By [DotBow](https://github.com/DotBow)

-> The **Blender Laucnher V2** project exists because DotBow/Blender-Launcher has been inactive since October of 2022.
+> The **Blender Launcher V2** project exists because DotBow/Blender-Launcher has been inactive since October of 2022.
 It was archived on the 28th of Nov, 2023 and will no longer be receiving updates.

 ## What is it?